MrMejia24/PortfolioProject/Build Serverless Web Application/2. User Management/README.md

 ### 3. Update the Website Config
         a.
 Open the /js/config.js file with your favorite text editor and update the cognito section with your userPoolID and the userPoolClientID from step 2c
         b.
-Use the username and password fro Step 2c
+Use the username and password from Step 2c
         c.
 Save the modified file and push it to your Git repository
                 - git add .
                 - git commit -m "new_config"